Ryo-N7/Ryo-N7.github.io/_posts/2022-12-01-iran-usa-tactical-review.md

 ball, they had no 1v1 dribbling ability to get past USA defenders and get a clean cross off so it was largely ineffective.
-Indeed, for all of Iran’s attempts throughout the game, they only got their first Corner Kick in 43rd minute… of the 2nd half!
+Indeed, for all of Iran’s attempts throughout the game, they only got their first Corner Kick in the 43rd minute… of the 2nd half!

 Especially without `Alireza Jahanbakhsh` (who was suspended due to accumulating yellow cards), there really were a lack of attacking